 Instructional supports are delivered to the teacher in real-time that help anticipate, identify misconceptions and close gaps with struggling students.

 The instructional supports inform, guide, and cause teachers to reflect on and ultimately improve their mathematics teaching and measure their impact on student learning.

 The Misconception Chart describes typical learning gaps, misconceptions and common errors (i.e. What am I seeing?) and provides teaching tips and strategies for preventing and addressing them (i.e. What can I do?)

-The Remediation questions can be assigned to students in order to assess individual students' specific remediation needs.
+The Intervention questions can be assigned to students in order to assess individual students' specific intervention needs.
 There is also an accompanying guide with descriptions of why each question has been included (i.e. which specific content it addresses) and important things to observe, as well as a set of answers.